 ABUNDANCE: Fairly common as strandings, but quite rare as seen offshore from ships or boats -- with very few such sightings.
-The Smithsonian National Museum of Natural History mammal collections (2016) lists 216 stranding records for NC, among the most for any species in the state other than Common Bottlenose Dolphin.
+The Smithsonian National Museum of Natural History mammal collections (2021) lists 92 stranding records for NC, among the most for any species in the state other than Common Bottlenose Dolphin.
+Nearly all strandings are for Dare and Currituck counties, and thus not uncommon north of Cape Hatteras (though seldom seen alive from boats), but very rare southward.

 SEASONAL OCCURRENCE: There were 77 strandings along the NC coast through 1995 (Webster et al., 1995) -- all from January to May, with the highest number in March.
-The NMNH strandings (216) are remarkably all from January to early June, peaking in March; there are none in fall or early winter.
+The NMNH strandings (92) are remarkably all from January to early June, peaking in March; there are none in fall or early winter.
 This is a migratory species, ranging south to our state, only in midwinter and into spring, before heading back northward.